Exclusive: Navy probe to decide future of fired U.S. carrier commander

 “I don’t agree with that at all.
 Not at all.
 Not even a little bit,” Trump said.

-The outbreak aboard the Theodore Roosevelt is just the latest example of the spread of the COVID-19 respiratory virus within the U.S. military.
+The outbreak aboard the Theodore Roosevelt is just the latest example of the spread of COVID-19, the respiratory disease caused by the coronavirus, within the U.S. military.
 Navy officials say sailors on a number of ships have tested positive, including an amphibious assault vessel in San Diego.

-Modly said that for now the Navy was not considering an operational pause to stem the spread of coronavirus.
+Modly said that for now the Navy was not considering an operational pause to stem the spread of the virus.

 “Generally speaking, we have to keep these ships ready just in case they’re needed,” Modly said.

-As of Friday, 978 active-duty service members had tested positive for the virus, with more than 250 of them in the Navy.
+As of Friday, 978 active-duty service members had tested positive for COVID-19, more than 250 of them in the Navy.

-Modly said that he had relayed a message to the ship’s crew and it was “extremely well received when it was explained to them.”
+Modly said he had relayed a message to the ship’s crew and it was “extremely well received when it was explained to them.”

 But sailors on the ship and their family members have expressed frustration, even anger, at the Navy’s move.

-“Our captain did what he could to protect us and our health,” a sailor on board the carrier told Reuters, while speaking on condition of anonymity.
+An online petition calling for Crozier to be reinstated had been signed by more than 120,000 people.

-“With them firing our (commanding officer) it feels like they are saying they don’t care about us,” the sailor added.
+“With them firing our (commanding officer) it feels like they are saying they don’t care about us,” a sailor on board the carrier told Reuters, while speaking on condition of anonymity.

 “We are really disappointed in how they handled it and we want our captain back.”

-Reporting by Idrees Ali and Phil Stewart; Editing by Paul Simao
+Reporting by Idrees Ali and Phil Stewart; Editing by Paul Simao and Daniel Wallis